 In Summary: Diagnostic tools can be very helpful in assisting people in healing and becoming healthier.
 The DSM is more of a political document then a scientifically based text.
 The very frame of the DSM is distorted by a primarily intra-psychic-individual focus paired with the relative exclusion of environmental, societal, political and familial concerns.
 Most clinicians are inadequately trained in its use, and used without the benefit of critical thinking, it can harm more than help.
 More specifically, the DSM discriminates against women, minorities, the lower class, the elderly, gays and lesbians or anyone who deviates from the values of the, perhaps well-meaning but biased, dominantly upper class white male political contingency that created it.
 The DSM is constructed predominantly by biological psychiatrists with strong influences from pharmaceutical and managed care companies.
 As a result, the DSM focuses on individual pathologies that are supposedly "cured" by psychotropic drugs.

-DSM vs. The Village An Alternative Inclusive Model
+DSM vs. The Village: The Inclusive Model as Alternative to Diagnostic Model

 The DSM is basically a tool that is designed to differentiate those who are considered healthy or normal from those who are labeled as sick or mentally ill, and there is a behavioral emphasis related to the clients' level of functioning in society.
 The construction of mental illness is a western cultural artifact, which can be viewed, in contrast, to the more organic and inclusive systems existing in many indigenous cultures.